ferreum/mpv-skipsilence/README.md

 - Workaround for clicks during speed changes with scaletempo2 in mpv 0.36 and below (`alt_normal_speed` option).
 - Saved time estimation.
-- osd-msg integration (with user-data, mpv 0.36 and above only).
+- Integration with osd-msg, auto profiles, etc. (with user-data, mpv 0.36 and above only).

 ## Default bindings